Newcastle and Maitland Shows

 The first Newcastle Show was held in 1902 and featured ‘spectacular events such as an eight-man ladder and hose race, municipal tug-of-war, wrestling on horseback, tent pegging and highland dancing and piping’.
 Judging was held in poultry, horses, garden produce, flowers, cookery, needlework, wagons and buggies, painting, drawing and writing, dairy produce and beekeeping.
 The show became an annual event, though it skipped the year 1916 because the grounds were needed as a military camp for World War I. The influenza epidemic put paid to the 1919 event and World War II prevented shows being held from 1941 to 1945.

-The Maitland Show has a longer pedigree, making the event one of the oldest of its type in Australia.
+The Maitland Show has a longer pedigree, making the event one of the oldest in Australia.

 These photographs date from 1959 and the 1960s, when the annual shows had become firmly established as major regional carnivals which still held true to their agricultural roots while offering a huge variety of entertainments.